 Description

-Kit Includes:
+Kit Contents:

-• 1 Tick Removal Tool
+- 1 x Tick Removal Instruction Card

 Starting in spring and lasting throughout summer – we need to be extra vigil about checking our furry friends for ticks.
 Did you know that ticks can actually be found any time of the year as long as the temperature is above freezing?
 So any time your dog is in long grass or in the woods, be sure to check!
 The quicker you remove a tick the less chance of contracting Lyme disease.